 When Corso approached the enlisted man's post the sentry tells him the crews of the deuce-and-a-halfs have their own security and they told him "they brought these boxes up from Fort Bliss from some accident out in New Mexico."
 By then, since he was shutting down enlisted men's and officers' clubs it was probably past midnight, making it actually Monday July 7th.

 As post duty officer, Corso most likely had an inkling of something going on.
 Even if it was a 'need to know' or 'eyes only' top secret operation involving a White Sands quick-strike retrieval team, they probably weren't prepared for overnighters.
 Meals to the sequestered crews had to be provided, meaning if they didn't go to some company mess hall or the PX a field kitchen would have to be set up, showers, etc. Even using someone elses mess hall would have to be arranged, so as duty officer Corso probably had more access than he otherwise would normally have, receiving detailed information peripherally by simply coming into contact with and BSing with convoy security, the truck crews or possibly even his own base cooks or food servers assigned to deal with the chow, allowing him to get a more well rounded, albeit unofficial view of where the convoy came from, what it was carrying, and where it was going.
+Cooks, food servers, or anybody else brought in to support the convoy crews would only be informed as to what they were doing on a "need to know" or "eyes only" basis.
+However, on the larger overview, Corso would be the coordinator of all the bits and pieces.
+Even if the individual sections didn't know between themselves, Corso, facilitating the set up of field kitchens, mess halls, showers, etc. would be able to tie it all together.
+And he did, in his book.

 Regardless what you come away with in the pros and cons that follow regarding Corso, there are two very important things you as a reader should be cognizant of here --- both impacting what Corso presents in his book.
 One, that NOBODY seemed to take much notice of the five deuce-and-a-halfs and side-by-side lowboy trailers that had pulled into the base; and secondly, related to the first, Corso himself did not actually see the convoy as a convoy physically drive onto the base.
 He only became aware of it coming across it in his role as a duty officer on Sunday July 6th, the day after the convoy arrived.
 By then the trucks had been parked a whole day in a non convoy configuration most likely with the crew partaking of some much needed R & R. Everything he says or writes about in his book is tainted in some fashion by those two aspects of what did or did not transpire.(see)